We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 9 Favorites 0 Comments

-This tool is a great way to take sections of videos and add your own voice or add questions within the video.
-YouTube videos are viewable in EDPuzzle even if ...more
+This tool is a great way to take videos and add your own voice or add questions within the video.
+YouTube videos are viewable in edpuzzle even if your school ...more